 Nobody has ever said that the tax code is easy to understand.

 When these taxes involve freelance work, the tax code becomes that much more difficult to interpret.
+Also, being a freelancer doesn’t mean that you are isolated from the world and not minding your obligation to paying taxes.
+But instead, be a contributor to the community where you live.

 Unfortunately, there are lots of freelancers who do not claim any deductions at all when they are filing taxes.
 With more people using freelance work as their primary source of income, this is alarming.